Online scheduling for legal marijuana clinics: Lowering barriers between customer and product

 With online booking technology, cannabis dispensaries are able to streamline the process of booking a consultation with a licensed medical professional, qualify prospective customers before appointments, and stay compliant with an ever-changing regulatory landscape.

-Online booking for medical marijuana clinics
+Online scheduling for legal marijuana appointments

 Online booking systems can be embedded into any web-enabled platform, including websites, social media pages, and emails.
 That means clients can schedule appointments, based on the live availability of doctors, 24/7.
 Any time, any place, and from any device.